How-To: Get Started with Oidc Authentication

 • Add the OidcAuthenticationProvider using the AddOidc() extension method which configures the IAuthenticationBuilder to use it.

-private IHost Host { get; }
+private IHost Host { get; set; }

 protected override void OnLaunched(LaunchActivatedEventArgs args)